-- 140 Since 2020, each ACA site was provided with four TEROS-12 soil sensors (METER Group, Inc. USA) (two sensors per field, - 141 control and treatment) measuring volumetric water content, electrical conductivity and temperature (Table 3).
-The automated - sensors are located at 75 mm depth in two of the three fixed measurement points of each field.
-The sensors were connected to - a third party data transfer hardware (Datasense Oy, Finland), which uses Lora/WAN network to transmit the data.
-During the - first year, the sensors measured every half hour but in 2021 measurement frequency was changed to one hour.
-The data is - stored at the service providers server and is pulled to the PEcAn server (#8) through the Datasense API.
-Currently the sensor - array includes 80 TEROS-12 soil sensors, four O2 sensors (Apogee Instruments, SO-120, USA) and two CO2 sensors (Vaisala - Oy, G525, Finland) and will be supplemented with weather and groundwater depth measurements.
-The soil O2 and CO2 meters - are used to track changes in soil microbial activity and to guide model development.
+Since 2020, each ACA site has been provided with four TEROS-12 soil sensors (METER Group, Inc. USA) (two sensors per field for control and treatment) measuring volumetric water content, electrical conductivity, and temperature (Table 3).
+The automated sensors are located at 75 mm of depth in two of the three fixed measurement points of each field.
+The sensors were connected to third-party data transfer hardware (Datasense Oy, Finland), which uses a Lora/WAN network to transmit the data.
+During the first year, the sensors measured every half hour, but in 2021 measurement frequency was changed to 1 h.
+The data are stored on the service-provider server and pulled to the PEcAn server (no.8) through the Datasense API.
+Currently the sensor array includes 80 TEROS-12 soil sensors, 4 O2 sensors (Apogee Instruments, SO-120, USA), and 2 CO2 sensors (Vaisala Oy, G525, Finland) and will be supplemented with weather and groundwater depth measurements.
+The soil O2 and CO2 meters are used to track changes in soil microbial activity and to guide model development.